Knee Replacement in Nickel Allergy – Nickel-Free Implants are the Solution

 • Titanium is generally very biocompatible, has low allergenic potential, and can be used in pure form or as a coating.

-• Example: Case reports in which a prosthesis was replaced with a titanium-based implant - complaints disappeared.
+• Example: case reports in which a prosthesis was replaced by a titanium-based implant – complaints disappeared.

 • Important to check: Even titanium-based implants can contain traces of other metals, depending on the manufacturer and alloy.